How to Start a Charcoal Grill

 Love the incomparable flavor of charcoal-grilled fare, but your grill-lighting skills are subpar?
-Get your briquettes lit in just 5 easy steps.
+Try one of these two surefire ways of getting the grill going.

-When it comes to delicious grilled meats and vegetables, you really can’t beat cooking over a charcoal grill.
-The smoky notes imparted by the charcoal (and the flavor that sizzling meat drippings add) are more complex than we can achieve by frying pan, or even by a gas grill.
+For delicious grilled meats and vegetables, you really can’t beat cooking over a charcoal grill.
+The smoky notes imparted by the charcoal are more complex than can be achieved by cooking in a frying pan, or even over a gas grill.
 For many grill enthusiasts, though, the only real obstacle to a home-cooked, charcoal-grilled dinner is lighting the charcoal.
 If your grill-lighting methods take too long or don’t work at all, read on for a quick primer that will get those briquettes hot in no time.

 There are many ways to light a charcoal grill, but some ways work better than others.
-One of the most effective methods—and the one we’ll focus on in this guide—is to use a charcoal chimney, which is one of the best grilling tools a grilling enthusiast can own.
+We’ll focus on two of the most effective methods for lighting your charcoal grill: The first explains how to light a charcoal grill using lighter fluid.
+In the second, we use a charcoal chimney, which is one of the best grilling tools a barbecue enthusiast can own.

 There are a few things you’ll have to collect before you can start a charcoal grill.
 Luckily, the list isn’t long.